markNZed/TaskFlow/browserProcessor/README.md

 # Client

-This is the frontend/client side of Chat@Flow written in Javascript using React and Material Design (MUI)
+This is the browserProcessor of Chat@Flow written in Javascript using React and Material Design (MUI)

 To install the node packages: `npm install`

 To run locally: `npm start`

-Running on localhost set the port for the React client server in package.json where PORT=3000.
-Specify the port of the websocket server with environment variable REACT_APP_WS_LOCALHOST_PORT (default is 5000).
+Running on localhost set the port for the React browserProcessor server in package.json where PORT=3000.
+Specify the port of the websocket nodejsProcessor with environment variable REACT_APP_WS_LOCALHOST_PORT (default is 5000).

 Coding preferences:
 * ES6 Javascript